Apply for or renew a Blue Badge

 Please apply online whenever possible and contact us online in the first instance.
 This will help us keep within our timescales and ensure best customer service delivery.
 We appreciate your patience.

-- Apply for a Blue Badge online Use the GOV.UK form - you will still need to send us documents to prove that you are eligible
+- Apply for a Blue Badge online - you will still need to send us documents to prove that you are eligible

 - Download a Blue Badge application form to apply for a Blue Badge by post